Cog-Creators/Red-Dashboard/docs/installation-guides/mac-linux-installation.md

 _Every time you start the webserver, you must enter your environment before starting it._
 {% endhint %}

 **A virtual environment is required for use/support.
-This helps prevent a multitude of issues, and thus you void support for your installation if you are not using a virtual environment.**
+This helps prevent a multitude of issues, and this way you won't void support for your installation if you are not using a virtual environment.**

 You have two options for creating the virtual environment, depending on how you installed Red/python: